A New Class of String Transformations for Compressed Text Indexing: BWTs based on local orderings

 We start by analyzing the case $k=1$.
 For such local ordering transformations, the matrix $\Mx(s)$ depends on only $\asize+1$ alphabet orderings: one for each symbol plus the one used to sort the first column of $\Mx(s)$.
 See Figure~\ref{fig:BWTloc} for an example.
 The following lemma establishes an important property of local ordering transformations.

-\begin{lemma} If $\Mx(s)$ is based on a local ordering, then for any pair of characters $x_1$ and $x_2$, there is an order preserving bijection between the set of rows starting with $x_1x_2$ and the set of rows starting with $x_2$ and ending with $x_1$. \end{lemma}
+\begin{lemma} If $\Mx(s)$ is based on a local ordering with $k=1$, then for any pair of characters $x_1$ and $x_2$, there is an order-preserving bijection between the set of rows starting with $x_1x_2$ and the set of rows starting with $x_2$ and ending with $x_1$. \end{lemma}

 \begin{proof} Note that both sets of rows contain a number of elements equal to the number of occurrences of $x_1 x_2$ in the circular string $s$.
 In the following, we write $s[i\cdots]$ to denote the cyclic rotation of $s$ starting with $s[i]$.
 Assume that rotations $s[i\cdots]$ and $s[j\cdots]$ both start with $x_2$ and end with $x_1$ and let $h>1$ denote the first column in which the two rotations differ.
 Rotation $s[i\cdots]$ precedes $s[j\cdots]$ in $\Mx(s)$ if and only if $s[i+h-1]$ is smaller than $s[j+h-1]$ according to the alphabet ordering associated to symbol $s[i+h-2]=s[j+h-2]$.
-The two rotations $s[i-1 \cdots]$ and $s[j-1 \cdots]$ both start with $x_1 x_2$ and their relative position also depends on the relative ranks of $s[i+h1]$ and $s[j+h1]$ according to the alphabet ordering associated to symbol $s[i+h-2]=s[j+h-2]$.
+The two rotations $s[i-1 \cdots]$ and $s[j-1 \cdots]$ both start with $x_1 x_2$ and their relative position also depends on the relative ranks of $s[i+h-1]$ and $s[j+h-1]$ according to the alphabet ordering associated to symbol $s[i+h-2]=s[j+h-2]$.
 Hence the relative order of $s[i-1 \cdots]$ and $s[j-1 \cdots]$ is the same as the one of $s[i\cdots]$ and $s[j\cdots]$. \end{proof}

+\begin{example} Consider the string $s=aabaaabac$ and the local ordering \BWT computed using the orderings $\pi_\epsilon = (b,c,a)$, $\pi_a = (b,a,c)$, $\pi_b = \pi_c = (a,b,c)$ by using $k=1$.
+As proved in Lemma \ref{lemma:almostbwt}, the bijection between the set of rows $1$ and $2$ starting with $ba$ (highlighted in cyan and light brown, respectively) and the set of rows $8$ and $9$ starting with $a$ and ending with $b$ is order-preserving.
+Analogously, the bijection mapping the rows $5$, $6$, and $7$ starting with $aa$ to the rows $4$, $5$, and $7$, respectively. \end{example}

 Armed with the above lemma, we now show that for local ordering transformations we can establish much stronger results than the ones provided in Section~\ref{subsec:counting}.